Income Tax & Other Taxes

 - Special Bank Term Deposit Scheme - Bank Deposit Scheme under section 80C: This is the only Tax Saving Scheme available with banks.
 The accounts opened under this scheme are eligible for relief under Section 80C of the Income Tax, Act.
 View salient features of Bank Deposit Scheme for tax saving.

 PPF account is one of the most popular tax saving option.
 PPF accounts can be opened in banks and post offices.
 The investment in PPF account qualifies for tax relief under Section 80C of Income Tax and the accrued interest is not taxable.
 View salient features of PPF Accounts

-Following deposit accounts are offered by banks to Non Resident Indians:
+Following deposit accounts are offered by banks to Non Resident in India:

-Foreign Currency Non Resident (FCNR) Accounts: These Accounts can be opened by Non Resident Indians individually or jointly with other Non Resident Indian(s).
+- Foreign Currency Non Resident (FCNR) Accounts: These Accounts can be opened by Non Resident in India individually or jointly with other Non Resident in India(s).
 The accounts can be opened as Term/Fixed Deposit with the option of monthly/quarterly Interest payment or of re-investing the interest for payment on maturity with the principal.
 The accounts are maintained in foreign currencies viz.
 US Dollars, Euros, Sterling Pounds, Canadian Dollars, Australian Dollars and Japanese Yen.
 View salient features of FCNR accounts.